You are here

 About the ECHO Program

-The ECHO Program has two major components, the ECHO cohorts — for observational research, and the ECHO IDeA States Pediatric Clinical Trials Network (ISPCTN) — for intervention research.
+The ECHO Program has two major components, the ECHO Cohort—for observational research, and the ECHO Institutional Development Award (IDeA) States Pediatric Clinical Trials Network (ISPCTN)—for intervention research.
 Learn more about the ECHO Program through the Program Organizational Chart and the ECHO Strategic Plan.

 To enhance the health of children for generations to come.